patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/Table.md

 import { css } from '@patternfly/react-styles';
 import styles from '@patternfly/react-styles/css/components/Table/table';

-## TableComposable examples
+## Table examples

-The `TableComposable` component differs from the regular `Table` component, in that it allows you to compose the table by nesting the relevant `Thead`, `Tbody`, `Tr`, `Th` and `Td` components within it.
+This `TableComposable` component differs from the deprecated `Table` component, in that it allows you to compose the table by nesting the relevant `Thead`, `Tbody`, `Tr`, `Th` and `Td` components within it.
 For a less declarative and more implicit approach, use the `Table` component instead.

 Some general notes: